Guide to Finding Data at Berkeley

 - When searching, carefully consider who is likely to collect the type of data you want and how it was likely collected.
 Examples of who might collect data are academic researchers, government agencies, NGO's, IGO's, or think tanks.
 Typical collection methods include surveys, administrative records, lab experiments, or environmental sensors.

 - Try searching a specific research data repository.

 - Don’t neglect your library collection (and specialist librarians).

 There are a number of resources for finding data online and on campus.
 The list below is not exhaustive, but provides pointers to data repositories, guides, and campus resources where you can get help finding data.

-Library data collections - The Library provides access to extensive databases and electronic resources on various subjects.
+- Library data collections - access to extensive databases and electronic resources on various subjects.
 Check out the subject guides in your discipline for information on resources available to you.

 - Geospatial Innovation Facility Data Resources - The Geospatial Innovation Facility (GIF) at UC Berkeley's College of Natural Resources provides leadership and training across a broad array of integrated mapping technologies, including analysis and visualization of spatial data, application development, state-of-the-art geospatial and web technologies, and opportunities for researchers to learn how they can use spatial data.

 - Haas School Business Library - The Thomas J. Long Business Library is a hub for business information at UC Berkeley.
 They source the highest quality resources -- academic and professional, print and online -- for conducting business research.
 A reference librarian is available to help you find the data you need.

 Purchasing Data: The library accepts application for the Data Acquisition and Access Program, which assists in purchasing datasets.